comanezz/online-banking/README.md

 - The logo was created on [Free Logo Design](https://fr.freelogodesign.org/)
 - The menu button was taken from [Awwwards site](https://www.awwwards.com/sites/product-designer-patryk-kopec)
-- Card images in Home page taken from **Google Image**.
+- Card images and smartphones images in Home page were taken from **Google Image**.
-- Smartphone images were taken from [Open Bank Project](https://www.openbankproject.com/)
 - Image on contact us page taken from [Pexels](https://www.pexels.com/)

 ### Acknowledgements